agentmodels/agentmodels.org/chapters/4-reasoning-about-agents.md

 - Start with an easier example than the one mentioned in the main text.
 The agent decides to explore (takes arm1), gets champagne and then takes arm1 thereafter.
 So we know the agent must prefer champagne to chocolate.
 Do this just with a prior on agent's utilities and a delta on his beliefs.

 ~~~~
+// true prizes for arms
 var armToPrize = {0: 'chocolate',
 		          1: 'champagne'};
 var worldAndStart = makeIRLBanditWorldAndStart(2, armToPrize, 5);
 var observe = worldAndStart.world.observe;
 var fullObserve = getFullObserve(observe);
 var transition = worldAndStart.world.transition;

+// TODO: we only need to condition on a single action.
+// TODO Instead of this function, can we just do simulate for a single step?
+// Or else just store the observation somewhere.

 var makeTrajectory = function(state) {
   var observation = fullObserve(state);